 As General Manager with the Ontario Sustainable Energy Association, she developed Renewable Energy Co-operatives throughout Ontario and organized diverse stakeholders throughout the province to support co-operative owned power.
 Melinda campaigned successfully for renewable energy policies that lay the groundwork for the Green Energy Act in Ontario and helped build a community power sector.
 She is the founding president of the Lake of Bays Renewable Energy Co-operative, a not-for-profit organisation building renewable energy facilities in Lake of Bays, Ontario to benefit the local community and the greater environment.
 A frequent presenter on energy efficiency and renewable energy, Melinda is a former board member of Passive Buildings Canada and the Solar and Sustainable Energy Association of Canada and is a member of the Canadian Association of Women in Construction.

 Mick Paterson began his career as a carpenter over 20 years ago in Australia.
 After completing his carpentry and joinery apprenticeship he continued his education by completing a three year Building Supervision program.
-He is a Certified GreenSmart Professional, has a Carpentry and Joinery Trade certificate, and has completed part A of of CanPhi West's Passive House Design and Construction course and the PHIUS Builder training.
+He is a PHIUS Certified Builder as well as a Certified GreenSmart Professional, has a Carpentry and Joinery Trade certificate, and has completed part A of of CanPhi West's Passive House Design and Construction course.
 Mick has rounded out his experience across four countries gaining invaluable construction knowledge.
 He has held management positions in both commercial and residential projects.
 Now Mick can be found on the jobsite as a site manager and project manager.

 Mick’s work experience has been a mixture of commercial and residential construction work.
 Mick has managed commercial projects from $200k to $10m with clients including churches, fast food outlets, grocery stores, Government agencies, health care centres, yoga studios and various office interior projects.
 Micks’ residential experience has included 10 various contemporary modern green homes, an eco-duplex, a straw bale addition and whole house renovation in The Beaches area of Toronto.
 Mick’s expertise in natural and green construction includes straw bale building, rammed earth, earth sheltered construction, Passive Haus detailing with air sealing, healthy home construction, energy efficiency, passive house design and using recycled materials.
 Residential work values have varied from small projects to $2.5m dollar homes.
 Mick’s experience, keen eye for detail and passion for natural and green building make him an integral part of the Fourth Pig team.